Canon 100D vs Olympus E-PL8

 - More modern: Reflects 3 years and 6 months of technical progress since the 100D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the E-PL8 emerges as the winner of the match-up (9 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-PL8 is the clear winner of the contest (10 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Canon 100D vs Olympus E-PL8